-- 1. Members of the media may not attend an IEP meeting as observers or participants even though the parent/guardian has consented to such attendance. - 2.
+- 1. Members of the media may not attend an IEP meeting as observers or participants even though the parent/guardian/education rights holder has consented to such attendance. - 2.
 Individuals having no knowledge of the educational needs of the students may not attend an IEP meeting.